-Creating a Style Guide In 2022: What to Include
+Creating a Style Guide: What to Include

 Whenever you see four overlapping, interlocking rings or an apple with a bite mark, it's likely that you'll quickly think of Audi or Apple.
 That's precisely what all strong brands have in common - they're immediately identifiable.
 To achieve this level of brand recognition, companies need an unmistakable, clear, and compelling appearance.
 But these rules don't just apply to a brand's logo.
 Instead, the entire corporate identity must be clearly defined in terms of typography, wording, imagery, and color palettes.